emorgan00/MKS21X-Final/README.md

 The expected product is now complete.
 Running Driver.java will show a rotating cube.

 _Day 4 (2019-01-06):_
+What was "Driver" is now "SpinDemo".
 Added the Rubik's Cube demo.

+_Days 5-14:_
+Doing nothing on my project.
+Helping other people.